 Scootering: dog-powered scootering.
 Enjoy gentle trails with your dog at their speed while having the stability of wheels underneath you.

 Bikejoring: dog-powered biking.
-Bikejoring is for the adventure-seekers and high-energy dogs!
+Bikejoring is for adventure-seekers and high-energy dogs!
 From flat and gentle trails to mountain bike trails, learn how to navigate trail obstacles as a team for adrenaline-pumping fun!

 We can help you and your dog get involved in dog-powered sports with both private lessons (via virtual learning or in-person) and online group classes.
 Have questions?
 We are here to help!